 To help manage these behavioral issues, daily routines, firm rules and positive rewards can help.

 Children who have disabilities or complex conditions such as Prader-Willi syndrome require special care to manage their health challenges.

-When you come to Gillette Children’s Specialty Healthcare, your child’s integrated care program is organized around the complications linked to Prader-Willi syndrome, including issues with food, growth and bone health.
+When you come to Gillette Children’s, your child’s integrated care program is organized around the complications linked to Prader-Willi syndrome, including issues with food, growth and bone health.

 In our family-centered environment, you and your child will work with leading experts in endocrinology, nutrition and feeding.
 Your child might also receive care from specialists in the following areas: